 Students show a mature understanding of each other’s feelings and situations and a clear moral sense in describing their own needs and the effect of their actions on others.
 They feel that there is little bullying or unkindness and attribute the happy atmosphere to the fact that ‘everyone knows everyone.'

 A place to learn

-The Lower School for students in Years 7-11 is based in New Road House and New Court.
+The Lower School is based in New Road House and New Court.
 There is a dedicated refectory along with the school hall, computer rooms, music practice rooms, an art studio and several large form rooms.
 Lower School students move around the RIC campus to use specialist facilities such as the science laboratories, music tech labs, photography dark room, and mac suites for graphic design, film and media work.

 “At Rochester it’s really easy to fit in and make friends.
 People come from so many different backgrounds and there aren’t the same pressures to conform.
 I’ve never been so happy at school.”

 We were absolutely delighted with the results Edward got today for his A levels.
 They were better than we ever dared hope for and such an achievement.
 We know that a lot of this is down to you and all your staff who over seven years have given so much of your time and expertise to guide him on his way.
 To receive a confirmed offer from KCL this morning was wonderful.
 It was a huge leap of faith moving him at the age of 11 but the best thing we could have done for him.
 He has been so happy since joining you and you have given him so much in addition to purely academic knowledge.

 An intentionally small, co-educational school with small classes

 Small by design, we’re able to get to know everyone well but large enough for good friendship groups to be formed.
 The Lower School has up to 100 students in years 7-10 aged 11-15 and up to 60 in Year 11.